-On August 1, 2011, the United States filed a lawsuit under the Immigration and Nationality Act against the State of Alabama for declaratory and injunctive relief in the U.S. District Court of Alabama, Northern District.
-The United States sought to prevent the implementation of the recently enacted ...

-On August 1, 2011, the United States filed a lawsuit under the Immigration and Nationality Act against the State of Alabama for declaratory and injunctive relief in the U.S. District Court of Alabama, Northern District.
-The United States sought to prevent the implementation of the recently enacted state legislation H.B.
-56 as preempted by federal law and therefore a violation of the Supremacy Clause of the U.S. Constitution.
+On August 1, 2011, the United States filed a lawsuit in the U.S. District Court for the Northern District of Alabama under the Immigration and Nationality Act against the State of Alabama for declaratory and injunctive relief.
+The U.S. sought to prevent the implementation of the recently enacted state legislation H.B.
+56, arguing it was preempted by federal law and therefore in violation of the Supremacy Clause of the U.S. Constitution.

 H.B.
 56 was designed to address numerous aspects of immigration regulation and enforcement.
 H.B 56's provisions require, whenever practicable, the determination of immigration status during any lawful stop by the police where there is "reasonable suspicion" that an individual is unlawfully present.
-The United States claims that the emphasis on maximum enforcement of immigration status laws ignores other objectives that Congress has established for the federal immigration system and undermines the federal government's balance of immigration objectives and priorities.
+The United States claimed that the emphasis on maximum enforcement of immigration status laws ignores other objectives that Congress has established for the federal immigration system and undermines the federal government's balance of immigration objectives and priorities.

-After a hearing, on August 29, 2011, the court ordered enforcement of H.B.
+A day before the Preliminary Injunction hearing in August 2011, Alabama filed a Motion to Dismiss.
+After the hearing, on August 29, 2011, the court ordered enforcement of H.B.
 56 temporarily enjoined.
 A month later the court issued a memorandum opinion granting a Preliminary Injunction for certain provisions of H.B.
 56, but denying it for other provisions.
-Both plaintiffs and defendants then filed cross-appeals with the U.S. Court of Appeals.
+Both plaintiffs and defendants then filed cross-appeals with the 11th Circuit Court of Appeals.